Namrata2615/Movie-Recommendation/README.md

 # Movie-Recommendation
-Movie Recommendation System Using Cosine Similarity.
+Movie Recommendation System Using Cosine Similarity on a movie dataset.